gmuinos/gmuinos.github.io/recipes/ravioli/index.md

 # Ravioli

-There are several recipes to make fillings below.
+In addition, a sauce and filling recipes (below) are needed.

 ## The Dough

 ### Ingredients
 - 2 cup all purpose flour
 - 2 whole eggs
-- 6 egg jolks
+- 6 egg jolks (the whites will be used in the filling and to seal the pasta)
 - 2 tablespoons olive oil

 ### Steps